moubi/enform/docs/index.md

   )}
 </Enform>
 ```
-The difference with the standard `<input />` is the `onInput` event handler, the text being in `e.target.innerText` and the value placed as a `child` of the div.
+There are few differences with the standard `<input />`.
+Instead of `onChange` changes are registered via `onInput`, the text recides in `e.target.innerText` and the value is placed as a `child` of the div.
 ___

-### Handle form-like component
+### Handle form-like DOM
-All examples so far show that Enform works with controlled elements and components.
-It doesn't need to know about DOM structure or field types - this is up to you. **An interesting idea emerges - is it possible to manage the state of something that is not a form? `That is possible`.** Let's see this simple example.
+All examples so far show how Enform works with controlled elements and components.
+It doesn't need to know about DOM structure at all. **An interesting idea emerges - is it possible to manage the state of something that is not a form? `That is possible`.** Let's see the following example:

 ```jsx
 <Enform initial={{ label: "I am a label!" }}>